Malagutte/lottery-domain-game/README.md

 - Docker Compose 1.24.x

 ## Project Execution
-In order for this project to be executed, it is necessary to install a set of dependencies that it has and perform the configuration of the environment that will contain the connections.
+In order to run this project, it is necessary to install all of its dependencies and configure the environment, which contains the connections

 ### Connections Configuration